molily/molily.de/_posts/2020-11-21-testing-angular.md

 The third spec checks the Output handling: If the counter emits a value, the `HomeComponent` passes it to `console.log`.

+<aside class="margin-note">Emit Output</aside>

-As mentioned earlier, an Output is an `EventEmitter` that is also a property of the Component instance.
+As mentioned earlier, an Output is an `EventEmitter` property on the Component instance.
 Previously, we have simulated an Output event using the `triggerEventHandler` abstraction.
 Now we can access the Output directly and call its `emit` method, just like the code in the child Component does.

 ```typescript
 it('listens for count changes', () => {